Why Your Counsellor Is Not Your Friend

 Unlike a personal friendship where you may share tips on the stock market, ask for advice with your favourite hobby or seek to develop a skill set by asking your friend’s advice or knowledge, anything that is asked by the counsellor that does not directly benefit the client is in opposition to these principles.

 And yes, counsellors are human, not perfect.
 But being aware of such principles can help you to start a conversation with your counsellor if you perceive that any principles have been violated, or alternatively, to file a complaint with your therapist’s professional college or association, if she or he has one.
-Choosing a regulated and preferably, a legislated mental health professional, adds a additional layer of client protection.
+Remember: counsellors are not required to be regulated in British Columbia.
+Choosing a regulated and preferably, a legislated mental health professional, adds an additional layer of client protection.

 Interested in getting my articles delivered to your inbox once a month?
 Sign up to my newsletter, The Listening Ear.